Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 Air support really was a beautiful thing.
 Taro stood back with Starfall and together, the two of them spent a wearying long time shaping the fight towards something more advantageous.
 Firefang eventually deigned to show their pampered fluffy silver asses, of course right as the local fight was turning into a rout.
 Whatever bloodlust frenzy had gripped the Hunters *finally* broke, but it took a long-ass time and a heck of a lot of work… not to mention a few lives.

-But in First Fang, a few lives---any lives, really---was a big loss.
+But in First Fang, a few lives - any lives, really - was a big loss.
 Each one represented at minimum three years of setback.
 Candidates were rare, the training was arduous, few of those selected to try would ever pass, and few of *them* made it to the Third Ring.
 Every Brother who fell greatly delayed rebuilding the retired Fangs.

 In human parlance, they were raiders and special operators.
 They couldn’t afford to heedlessly wade into melee.
 They didn’t have the numbers.